pivotal/docs-tap/scst-store/overview.md

     * pod
 * Persistent volume, and persistent volume claim.
 * External IP (if you've [customized the deployment configuration](../install.md#install-scst-store) to use `LoadBalancer`).
-* A Kubernetes secret to allow pulling SCST - Store images from a registry.
+* A Kubernetes secret to allow pulling Supply Chain Security Tools - Store images from a registry.
 * A namespace called `metadata-store`.

 # CLI